RobertBoganKang/piano_tuning/README.md

 ### Pure Sound Tuner
 Since the inharmonicity model has been built, it is possible to remove all inharmonicity effect from the sound of note.

-It use the frequency domain compression method, and recover the sound.
+It use the frequency domain compression method, and then, recover the sound.
 ## Entropy Method
 The optimization function is using entropy function, the function could achieve better result than the traditional tuning method.
 The chord is more sharp, and harmonious -- much less chaos.
 However, the scale alone sounds a little bit weird.